guisaliba/brain/01 Notes/algorithms/big-o-notation.md

 1. Growth is related to input;
 2. Constants are dropped;
-3. Worst case scenario is the way to measure.
+3. Worst case scenario is *usually* the way we measure.